 Maire came across The Indian Boatman by chance while meandering through Penang’s charming historic centre.

 It’s a beautiful, arresting, larger-than-life painting, and as soon as she saw it, she knew she had to stop and take a picture.
-It was painted by Russian artist Julia Volchkova, who was apparently inspired by Penang’s multicultural society and especially by its Indian community.
+It was painted by Russian famous street artist Julia Volchkova, who was apparently inspired by Penang’s multicultural society and especially by its Indian community.

 The Indian Boatman is a huge wall mural just on the corner of Klang Street and Stewert Lane.